Covid 19 Update: We are accepting new cases and we handle everything electronically and remotely, so our clients never have to leave their homes.

-If you have been injured in a slip and fall accident, car accident, or other situation, our New York personal injury attorney understands your need to complete the case, get your money, and move on with your life.
+If you have been injured in a slip and fall accident, car accident, or other situation, a seasoned attorney will understand your need to complete the case, get your money, and move on with your life.
 Our legal team diligently pursues your personal injury claim to settle your case as quickly as possible without jeopardizing the value of your claim.

 Below are descriptions of the general steps in the process of handling a personal injury claim.
 These steps give you a general idea of the process and how long it could take to settle your case.

 After an accident or injury, the first priority is your medical care.
 Most individuals do not begin searching for personal injury law firms until the medical bills begin to pile up or an insurance adjuster begins pressuring the person to accept a settlement offer.

 Accident victims benefit from receiving prompt legal advice from a New York personal injury attorney.
 Our attorneys offer free consultations.
 It does not cost you anything to meet with an attorney even if you do not hire a lawyer.

 During the initial consultation, we discuss the details of your accident and injury.
 Our lawyers answer your questions about personal injury claims and provide an assessment of your claim based on the information you provide.
 Depending on the situation and the case, an attorney could take a few days to gather more information about the case before giving you a legal opinion.